 Automated workflows improve team communication as members communicate without giving orders or reminders.
-Without automated workflows team members spend time reminding each other when to do things and what in order to do them.
+Without automated workflows, team members spend time reminding each other when to do things and in what order to do them.
 This type of communication is shallow and doesn’t increase productivity.

 Automating workflows consistently provides companies with better results.
-This is because of the automated workflow structure, and also because teams have more chances to do their work.
+This is because of the automated workflow structure and also because teams have more chances to do their work.
 Instead of focusing on how a project is going to be completed, teams can start right in on the work they’ve been assigned thanks to automated workflows.
 This saves time and produces great results.